Andy-K-Xu/CC-Gen/README.md

 ## ✅ **Done:**
 - Companies that use 16 digit cards.

+- Attaching random name to card.

+- Attaching random exp date to card

 ## 👀 **Things to Do:**
 - Leading Zeros

 - Loops

-- Attaching random name to card

-- Attaching random exp date to card

 - Attaching random CVC to card